Search engine algorithms are super complicated.

 What should MyMoneyBlog do to remedy this problem?

 They should write a lengthy, solid, comprehensive, deep, home-run article on social security.
-Make the article 4,000 words, add images, include authoritative discussion and create the best piece of content on the internet on that topic.
+Make the article 4,000 words, add images, include authoritative discussion and create the best piece of content on the internet on that topic, followed by effective social media marketing.

 This would strengthen the overall performance of that highly related term, which would then strengthen signals to Hummingbird for the breadth of coverage for the core focus topic, early retirement.